120arthur/ExplidingCar/README.md

 ## Thinking Process

 The usage of dependency injection through Zenject ensures clean separation of concerns, signal handling allows different components to communicate effectively, and the addressables provide a better memory usage.
-The code snippets were designed to be reusable and extensible.
+The code snippets were designed to be reusable and scalable.

 ### `NPCSpawnerController.cs` and `ParticleSpawnerController.cs`